Spanish Tile Has Been Around For Centuries.

 Also, pick a neutral or matching grout color to blend tiles.
-As an alternative, select a contrasting color of the grout to more prominently display distinctions between your tiles.
+As an alternative, select a contrasting color of the grout to display distinctions between your tiles.

-Finally, do you need a Sealer for your Spanish tiles?
+Finally, do you need to buy sealer for your Spanish tiles?
 Yes, no, maybe so.
 Talk to the supplier of your tiles to determine if they need to be protected with a sealer.

 DIY Maintenance & Cleaning Tips

 When a quality Spanish tile is installed with quality products, any ongoing cleaning & maintenance should be fundamental.
 Here are a few tips for each type of tile we’ve discussed.